-SEEN Studios (#21) is located in the Chromedge building at 289 West Walnut Street in the Franklinton Arts District of downtown Columbus.
+SEEN Studios (#21) is located inside the Chromedge building at 289 West Walnut Street in the Franklinton Arts District of downtown Columbus.
 The studio is open to the public on Franklinton Friday, the second Friday of every month, from 6 p.m. to 10 p.m.
-Contact us to inquire about visiting at a different time.
+If you are interested in scheduling a visit at a different time, please contact us.

 Current Studio Artists